 So here are some general tips and recommendations to help you plan your dream trip Down Under.
 Read on!

-How to prepare a good travel itinerary for Australia
+How to prepare a good travel plan for Australia

 - What are your INTERESTS?
 If traveling with kids, make sure to take their interests into account as well.